coolapso/dygma-indicator/README.md

 * Extract the binary
 * Execute it

+> [!WARNING]
+> Device detection on MacOS is entirely vibe coded as I have no clue how macs work!
+If you have a mac and want to make it better, feel free to contribute!

 ## Usage

 At the moment there's nothing speciall about it, just execute it and it will print the battery level to standard output.